 Canon is proud to once again partner with the fantastic Power of Print event promoting the effectiveness of print.

-Print continues to evolve, and here at Canon, sharing similar views to Print Power, we believe that print is more powerful than ever.
+Print continues to evolve, and here at Canon, sharing similar views to the Power of Print, we believe that print is more powerful than ever.
 With online and offline communication coming together in an exciting melting pot of ideas, print is now smarter, more effective and more inspiring than ever – and the possibilities are endless.
 It’s no longer about compromise, but about saying ‘yes’ to your customers.
 About continually adapting your business in an ever-changing market and seizing new opportunities as they arise.

 We at Canon have always strived to inspire our customers, with insight and ideas, with new applications and customer success stories to illustrate new opportunities.
 We know as well that for print to thrive, we need more than just technology.
 It is clear that marketing professionals are rediscovering print, and realising that a digital only communications approach has its limitations.
 To help them truly understand the critical role that print plays in their campaigns, we need to inspire them – to achieve impact, to cut through the digital noise, to drive traffic and to build their brands.
 To promote prints effectiveness as a medium and increase the value that print plays to a customer.